cloudfoundry/community/toc/rfc/rfc-draft-add-cnbs.md

 ### High Level Implementation

-Cloud Foundry will produce a series of experimental shimmed buildpacks that include:
+Cloud Foundry will produce a series of experimental, shimmed buildpacks that
+include:
 1. A Paketo CNB
 1. Select executables from the CNB lifecycle
 1. Orchestrator executables that conform to the v2 buildpack interface